videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track.md

 });
 ```

-#### 2. Setup Custom Track with methods
+#### 2. Setting up a Custom Track with methods

-In order to switch tracks during the meeting, you have to pass the `MediaStream` in the `enableWebcam()` method of `meeting` object.
+To switch tracks during the meeting, you need to pass the `MediaStream` in the `enableWebcam()` method of the `meeting` object.

 :::tip
-Make sure to call `disableWebcam()` before you create a new track as it may lead to unexpected behavior.
+Make sure to call the `disableWebcam()` method before you create a new track as it may lead to unexpected behavior.
 :::

 ##### Example